shangril/crero/README.md

 In both cases, the url of the api backend goes to clewnapiurl config option.

-It is possible to restrict the acces to albums to streaming-only.
+It is possible to restrict the access to albums to streaming-only.
 Please note that your audios could be *easily* stolen.
-Be sure to add a blank i	ndex.php file in `<install root>/z/` to prevent public directory listing and put your streaming-only albums audio in this directory.
+Be sure to add a blank index.php file in `<install root>/z/` to prevent public directory listing and put your streaming-only albums audio in this directory.

 Remember that piracy actually increases sales :)